otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-02-apis-express-development-tools/README.md

 ### Main File

-In the root directory, create a file named `app.js`.
+In the `backend` directory, create a file named `app.js`.
 In the `app.js` file, add the following code.

 ```javascript
 // Import the Express, CORS and Compression modules